pstitalia0603/pstitalia0603.github.io/src/site/notes/ARCHIVE/2024/Smartphones Rewired Childhood. Here's How to Fix It..md

 1100
 01:02:24,080 --> 01:02:30,800
-The fourth one is more independence, free play and responsibility in the real world.
+The fourth one is <mark style="background: #FF5582A6;">more independence, free play and responsibility in the real world</mark>.

 1101
 01:02:30,800 --> 01:02:35,360
-Because if we're delaying smartphones and social media until high school, we can't just
+Because if we're delaying smartphones and social media until high school, we can't just expect our middle school kids to just sit home doing nothing.

-1102
-01:02:35,360 --> 01:02:38,360
-expect our middle school kids to just sit home doing nothing.

 1103
 01:02:38,360 --> 01:02:41,360
-We have to let them out to play with each other again and have adventures and have a
+We have to let them out to play with each other again and have adventures and have a childhood the way most of their parents did.

-1104
-01:02:41,360 --> 01:02:44,040
-childhood the way most of their parents did.

 1105
 01:02:44,040 --> 01:02:46,240